UK Weather: Met Office Forecast Reveals Exact Date When African Plume Heat Wave Will Hit UK - ExBulletin

 A weather map shows a high pressure soon to take over the country ahead of the possible arrival of the African plume, which will bring heatwave-like conditions to Britain by the end of May.

-Occasional afternoon showers are possible on Thursday, and bright, breezy and sporadic showers are possible on Friday, some of which may be locally heavy.
+Friday will be bright and breezy with the potential for sporadic showers, some of which can be locally heavy.

 The end of the week will be accompanied by a feeling of clarity and bliss.

-However, clouds and intermittent rain are likely over Scotland and Northern Ireland on Sunday, which could later extend to parts of north-west England and potentially Wales.
+However, on Sunday, clouds and intermittent rain are possible in Scotland and Northern Ireland.

 However, sunshine was forecast for Sunday in many areas.
 The southeast may experience cooler temperatures due to strong winds.

-Next week, most areas can expect clear and dry weather, with clouds and rain more likely in the North West of England.
+Next week, clear and dry weather can be expected for most areas, with clouds and rain more likely in the North West of England.
 Unstable weather remains a possibility in the far southeast.

 In general, daytime temperatures are expected to be higher than normal in most parts of the country, but the southeastern region is expected to show near-normal temperatures.

-Initially the Met Office indicated a predominantly settled theme for next week and beyond, but looking further ahead, anticyclones are set to dominate British weather over the next few weeks, moving gradually northward over time.
+Initially the Met Office indicated a predominantly settled theme for the coming week and beyond, but looking further ahead, high pressure is set to dominate the weather in the UK for the next several weeks, moving gradually northward over time.

 This pattern is likely to bring more settlement conditions to the central and northern regions, but the risk of rain and showers remained higher towards the southeast.